osagarra/ODME_lite/README.md

 is a package intended to be used for the analysis of many kinds of networks, focusing specially on spatial, multi-edge networks.

-A multi-edge network is a weighted network composed of distinguishable, integer weights.
+A multi-edge network is a non binary network composed of distinguishable, integer weights.
 A paradigmatic example of it are Origin-Destination matrices used to represent flows between nodes or locations.
-The present package is able to analyze many types of any general form of weighted networks (being binary networks a particular case of them), be them spatial or not.
+The present package is able to analyze many types of any general form of non binary networks (being binary networks a particular case of them), be them spatial or not.

 The package is structured in three separated modules which perform